lollcat/se3-augmented-coupling-flows/README.md

 The code for the equivariant CNF baseline can be found in the [ecnf-baseline-neurips-2023](https://github.com/lollcat/ecnf-baseline-neurips-2023) repo.

 ## Upcoming additions
-- Add diffusion code
-- Further cleaning
-- Quickstart notebook
+- Quickstart notebook with inference using model weights

 ## Citation